Employ an Apprentice

 What have previous employers said?

 "The investment we make into the individual careers of our accountancy staff is repaid tenfold by the loyalty and work ethic that we receive from the resultant team of professionals.
-Our strategy to increase the professional knowledge of our staff provides a solid base for any succession planning and apprenticeships with Northbrook MET remain a cost effective mechanism for coping with growth and expansion."
+Our strategy to increase the professional knowledge of our staff provides a solid base for any succession planning and apprenticeships with Northbrook College remain a cost effective mechanism for coping with growth and expansion."
 Barbara Robinson

 "We have found the programmes to be current, relevant and delivered to a high standard.
 It is an efficient and cost effective solution for training our employees of the future assisting in the Caffyns principle of growing our own talent."
 Damovo "There really are opportunities for everyone to develop and gain recognised qualifications, and such a learning culture makes for highly motivated staff and an exciting work environment."
 Sabina Surrey

-"Our experience working with Northbrook MET has been exceptional from the outset.
+"Our experience working with Northbrook College has been exceptional from the outset.
 Their apprenticeship team went above and beyond to enrol our Finance Assistant onto the Accountancy Apprenticeship at very late notice, just two weeks before the course began.
 In these two weeks, we were provided with all the information needed to ensure our employee was equipped to begin her studies.
 This strong communication has continued throughout the year, and we have been kept well informed and updated of our employee’s progress and attendance, without being inundated with unnecessary marketing emails/calls.

 Our employee's experience of studying at Northbrook has been overwhelmingly positive, and she has been successful in all her examinations to date.
 She speaks positively of her tutor, and feels part of a community within the group.
-The skills and knowledge gained by our employee since attending Northbrook MET have had a direct and visible impact on the running of our business.
+The skills and knowledge gained by our employee since attending Northbrook College have had a direct and visible impact on the running of our business.
 Our Finance Assistant is now confident in completing a wider variety of tasks, has an increased interest in the nature of financial administration and is more driven to undertake additional tasks for her own development.
 Due to this positive experience, our employee is keen to continue studying at Northbrook next year, despite incurring a one hour commute each way in order to do so.

-"The experience and willingness of all of the staff at Northbrook MET that we came into contact with has made our decision to employ an IT Apprentice one of the best we’ve ever made."
+"The experience and willingness of all of the staff at Northbrook College that we came into contact with has made our decision to employ an IT Apprentice one of the best we’ve ever made."
 Tracie Pacy

 GB Electronics (UK) Ltd

 "Northbrook is a very professional and approachable college, with very professional teams in their specialised areas.
 We would wholeheartedly recommend Northbrook and especially the Business Development Centre for any training requirements."
-Molokini Marketing Ltd "When it comes to finding and hiring an apprentice, there are lots of organisations that talk a good game and we've tried a few, but Northbrook MET makes it happen.
+Molokini Marketing Ltd "When it comes to finding and hiring an apprentice, there are lots of organisations that talk a good game and we've tried a few, but Northbrook College makes it happen.
 They have supplied us with really great apprentices, some of whom have gone on to join us full-time following the completion of their course.
 In addition, the team at Northbrook are always very friendly, helpful and professional throughout the entire recruitment process and duration of the apprenticeship.
 We highly recommend them."
 David Gayler

 St Barnabas House